jampaniuday/OCI-Notes/OCI-Glossary.md

 ## Networking

+### Dynamic Routing Gateway

+A virtual router used to route traffic to destinations other than the internet.

-### Off Box Networking
+### FastConnect

-Networking optimized to push networking from the Virtual Layer to the Hardware layear.

-The performance impact imposed by VM use is very low
+A direct and private connection between OCI and your non-OCI Data Center.

+### Local Peering Gateway

+An LPG is used to connect two VCNs in the same region.

+See VCN Peering

 ### Internet Gateway

 A path for network traffic between your VCN and the internet

+Allows outbound connections and incoming connections

 Only 1 Internet Gateway is allowed per VCN

+### NAT Gateway

+A path for network traffic between your VCN and the internet.

+Allows iniating traffic from the VCN only.

+Allow Private Subnets to reach the Internet

+Use case:  getting patches, updates, etc.

 ### LB

 Load Balancing

+### Off Box Networking

+Networking optimized to push networking from the Virtual Layer to the Hardware layear.

+The performance impact imposed by VM use is very low

+### Remote Peering Connection

+An RPC is used to connect two VCNs in the different regions; it is created on a Dynamic Routing Gateway (DRG)

+See:

+- VCN Peering
+- See Dynamic Routing Gateway (DRG)

 ### Route Table

 Route Traffic out of the VCN

+### Security Lists

+Firewall rules per subnet allowing/disallowing network  egress/ingress from the subnet

+Rules may be Stateful or Stateless

+Security Rules are stateful by default

+### Service Gateway

+Service Gateway is a pre-existing OCI Gateway for Public OCI Services.

+The Service Gateway allows accessing Public OCI services (eg. Object Storage) without an Internet or NAT Gateway

 ### VCN

 Virtual Cloud Network

+### VCN Peering

+There are 2 types of VCN Peering:

+- local VCN Peering
+- remote VCN Peering

 ### VPN